 Nobody enjoys having a tooth removed, but using modern dental techniques, it should be a comfortable procedure.

 Dental veneers, also referred to as laminates, are ultra thin, cosmetic, composite facings made for anterior (front) teeth, used to change the shape, color and size of the teeth.
 Composite veneers, also known as dental bonding, can be completed in one visit, making the desired changes immediate.
 Porcelain veneers are stronger and less likely to stain, with more options for shading.
 These are made in a lab and require two visits.

 Crowns are used to strengthen and improve the shape, size or color of teeth.
-They can support broken, cracked, previously root canalled teeth or weak teeth or those with large fillings.
+They can support broken, cracked, teeth who have undergone root canal treatment, weak teeth, or those with large fillings.
 Crowns provide a smooth, strong, attractively contoured surface for stained, misshapen or otherwise abnormal teeth.
 These are made of porcelain or porcelain shells fused to a metal base for strength.